google/WebFundamentals/src/content/en/updates/2018/09/reportingapi.md

 For backwards compatibility, continue to use `report-uri` along with `report-to`.
 In other words: `Content-Security-Policy: ...; report-uri https://example.com/csp-reports; report-to groupname`.
-Browsers that support `report-to` will use it instead of the `report-uri`.
+Browsers that support `report-to` will use it instead of `report-uri`.
 {: .key-point }

 ### Network errors {: #nel }